puppetlabs/puppet-docs/source/pe/2.0/install_basic.markdown

 Finishing Up
 -----

+### Signing Agent Certificates

+Before nodes with the puppet agent role can fetch configurations or appear in the console, an administrator has to sign their certificate requests.
+This helps prevent unauthorized nodes from intercepting sensitive configuration data.

+During installation, PE will automatically submit a certificate request to the puppet master.
+Before the agent can retrieve any configurations, a user will have to sign a certificate for it.

+**Certificate signing is done on the puppet master node.** To view the list of pending certificate requests, run:

+    $ sudo puppet cert list

+To sign one of the pending requests, run:

+    $ sudo puppet cert sign <name>

+After signing a new node's certificate, it may take up to 30 minutes before that node appears in the console and begins retrieving configurations.

 ### Verifying Your License

 When you purchased Puppet Enterprise, you should have been sent a `license.key` file that lists how many nodes you can deploy.
-For PE to run without logging license warnings, **you should copy this file to `/etc/puppetlabs/license.key`.** If you don't have your license key file, please email <sales@puppetlabs.com> and we'll re-send it.
+For PE to run without logging license warnings, **you should copy this file to the puppet master node as `/etc/puppetlabs/license.key`.** If you don't have your license key file, please email <sales@puppetlabs.com> and we'll re-send it.

-### Signing Agent Certificates

-Before nodes with the puppet agent role can fetch configurations, an administrator has to sign their certificate requests.
-This helps prevent unauthorized nodes from reading arbitrary configuration information from your site.

-on a new node, the installer will automatically submit a certificate request to the puppet master.
-Before the agent will be able to receive any configurations, a user will have to sign the certificate from the puppet master.
-To view the list of pending certificate signing requests, run:

-    puppet cert list

-To sign one of the pending requests, run:

-    puppet cert sign <name>